Last updated on April 8th, 2022

 - Delay in diagnosis of an eye infection, diabetic retinopathy or glaucoma.

-- Misdiagnosis and failure to treat eye infection, diabetic retinopathy or glaucoma.
+- Medical misdiagnosis and failure to treat eye infection, diabetic retinopathy or glaucoma.

 - Mistreatment of corneal abrasions.